-Natungram is the hub of the wooden doll making artists also known as 'Sutradhars' (narrator or story teller).
-Carved out of a single piece of wood, these dolls from ancient folklores and mythology, are characterised by their vibrant colour and ethnic style.
-The owl, considered auspicious as the escort of Goddess of prosperity, Lakshmi, is the brand product of Natungram.
-Artists also make figures of Radha-Krishna carved out of a single block of wood, Durga, Gour Nitai and Raja Rani.
+Natungram is the hub of the wooden doll makers also known as 'Sutradhars' (narrator or story teller).
+Carved out of a single piece of wood, these dolls from ancient folklore and mythology are characterised by their vibrant colour and ethnic style.
+The owl, considered auspicious as the escort of the goddess of prosperity, Lakshmi, made by Natungram enjoys an iconic status among Bengal's handicraft.